Scottish independence: Church of Scotland ministers back 'Yes' vote

 "Speaking against nuclear weapons is good, campaigning against nuclear weapons is good, and praying for their abolition is good.

-"But what will change everything is voting 'Yes' in the referendum."'Stability and security'
+"But what will change everything is voting 'Yes' in the referendum."

 Other signatories include Norman Shanks, former convener of the Kirk's church and nation committee, and Ron Ferguson, former Herald columnist and retired minister of St Magnus Cathedral in Orkney.